1will3/SemiconductorTrends/README.md

 - Updated the text preprocessing using Bigrams and Trigrams (top technical phrases, most frequent technical terms
 - We can now see an expected difference in the visualizations for sentiment, publications, and distributions over time
 - I am tracking these updates simply to keep track of changes

+VERSION 1.2
+For this update, I:
+- Improved Sentiment analysis by migrating from a basic NLTK Vader package to specified scientific terminology used to score the sentiment specifically using research vernacular
+-

+# VERSION 2
+With the trends more accurately represented, I will now add more accuracy and comparison to the project in the following areas:
+- 1. Extend the Dataset: Collect data from other sources to compare results.
+- 2. Improve Sentiment Analysis: Fine-tune sentiment analysis models or train your own models on domain-specific text for better accuracy.
+- 3. Expand NLP Techniques: Use advanced NLP techniques like BERT or GPT models for more nuanced text understanding and classification.